3n0ugh/Web-Scraper-Book-Info/TO-DO.md

 - [x] Grab the book links.

-  - [ ] Create a function to grab data.
+  - [x] Create a function to grab data.
-  - [ ] Make it for first 550 page.

 - [x] Go to the book links and, grab these data: